mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

    - What is the difference between prepare() and play() methods in ExoPlayer?
      - Exoplayer prepare() method is used to acquire all the resources required for playback.
      - Exoplayer play() method is used to play when the stream is ready.
 The option player.playWhenReady could be enabled true to play once the stream is ready.
+   - What is the use of setPlayWhenReady(true)?
+     - Once getPlaybackState() returns STATE_READY, the player should play.
    - What is the use of MediaSession in ExoPlayer instance?
      - MediaSession is used to provide various details to the media player, like meta data, handling keys, etc.
    - Sometimes the audio/media buttons like play, pause and others are not visible.
 How to handle this?
      - playerView.setUseController(true)
+     - Also, there is showController() method in PlayerView
    - What is the solution for the error "HLS video playback throws "Unexpected runtime error" after video complete : "E/ExoPlayerImplInternal: Playback error""?
      - This is an ExoPlayer related error.
 Please make sure to update your ExoPlayer.
    - Playstate in the MediaSession should be updated.
 How could it be done?